 top of page

-Postdoc in Remote Sensing and Spatial Ecology at Notre Dame
+Postdoc in Disease Ecology at Notre Dame

 The salary will be competitive and determined based on the qualifications of the applicant.
 Standard benefits commensurate with the level of appointment at the University of Notre Dame will be provided.
 Opportunities to conduct empirical work might be possible, but the emphasis will be on working with existing data.
 Preference will be given to individuals that can be in-person rather than remote.

 Applicants should send a cover letter, CV, brief statement of research interests (<2 pages), and list of references as a single pdf to Dr. Jason Rohr (jrohr2@nd.edu) with the subject line of the email reading “Postdoc Application (insert last name)”.
 For example: Postdoc Application Smith.
 The position will remain open until filled.
-The lab will begin reviewing applications during the week of January 29th but please do not perceive this as a hard deadline.

 IMG-7509.JPEG